 At the same time, you don’t want to get too carried away here, as it is possible that you won’t be able to recoup all that you spent.
 Do just enough so that you might be able to squeak out some profit when you sell.
-While it varies by region of the country and other factors, a 2021 survey by Remodeling Magazine found that projects that can pay off include a garage door replacement, manufactured stone veneer and a minor kitchen remodel.
+While it varies by region of the country and other factors, Remodeling Magazine found that projects that can pay off include a garage door replacement, manufactured stone veneer and a minor kitchen remodel.
 Some of the less profitable projects included an upscale bathroom addition and an upscale master suite addition.

 Factor #6: The Economy

 You could have crossed all your t’s and dotted all your i’s — your home is attractive inside and out and you’re in a great location.
 Trouble is, if the economy is less than stellar, you could be stuck until it swings back into positive territory.
 If people are uncertain and feeling insecure due to the economy, they may decide to delay major life changes, such as buying a home.
 Or, if they do move forward, they may be looking for bargains, which is a downer for you.

 Your local economy and market also figure into the equation.
 It’s about supply and demand.
 If there is a shortage of available housing in your area and tons of potential buyers on the hunt, you could capitalize big time on a hot market — think bidding wars and selling your home faster than you could have imagined.